Shahrukh98/expenseCalculator/README.md

 ## Getting Started

 Make sure that you have npm installed on your machine.
 Use the .env.example to make your .env file to run the code locally.
+Also make sure you have database setup and make the table using the queries in the migration directory.
 Here's how you can set it up locally:

 ### Backend (Node.js)